jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.28 ScharrFilter

-Performs a Scharr edge-detection filter on an image..
+Performs a Scharr edge-detection filter on an image.

 *Parameters*: